Skill Sheet: What You Will Learn Here

 Put simply, Maruti is interested in protecting itself – it wants to hedge itself -- against fluctuations in raw material price.
 Its supplier likely had a similar goal: to have predictability in its revenue.
 This is why it agreed to sign the contract.

 And for a party interested in such hedging, a forward contract is the perfect tool to do it.

 Similar to forward contracts, some futures contracts allow traders to buy or sell an asset at a specified price on a certain date.
-A key difference between a forward contract and a futures contract is that the futures are traded publicly on exchanges, while the forwards are private contracts.
-Futures are standardised contracts, and their settlement takes place on a cash basis.
+A key difference between forward and future contract is that futures are traded publicly on exchanges, while forwards are private contracts.
+Futures are standardised contracts, and their settlement occurs on a cash basis.

 Futures contracts are mostly used for hedging and speculating.
 Traders hedge their positions through futures with an aim to reduce the chances of any loss in case of any unfavourable price movement of the underlying asset.
 Futures are also used by companies and traders to speculate in an attempt to gain profits.